Papua New Guinea Chiefs: Papua New Guinean rugby league in Australia

-Security agreement: Australia vs China
+Security agreement

-The Chiefs will be funded by a $600 million package from the Australian government over a ten-year period, as part of the NRL's Pacific Rugby League Partnership which supports and provides investment into grassroots, pathways, and elite rugby league across Papua New Guinea, Tonga, Samoa and Fiji.
+The Chiefs will be funded by a A$600 million package from the Australian government over a ten-year period, as part of the NRL's Pacific Rugby League Partnership which supports and provides investment into grassroots, pathways, and elite rugby league across Papua New Guinea, Tonga, Samoa and Fiji.

-In a separate deal, signed in exchange, the Papua New Guinean Government reaffirmed a security pact with Australia aimed at growing relations between Papua New Guinea and Australia and limiting China’s influence in the region (in addition to other Pacific countries), in consideration of China's 2022 policing deal with the Solomon Islands.
+In a separate deal, signed in exchange, the Papua New Guinean Government reaffirmed a security pact with Australia aimed at growing relations between Papua New Guinea and Australia and limiting China's influence in the region (in addition to other Pacific countries), in consideration of China's 2022 policing deal with the Solomon Islands.
 As part of the deal, Papua New Guinea are unable to sign into security agreements with any nation outside the "Pacific Family".

 If Australia deem Papua New Guinea to be in breach of this security pact, they reserve the right to withdraw funding for the team: in that case, the NRL would be required to remove the Chiefs from the competition.

 Logo and colours

 The PNG team ran a national competition to choose a team name, logo and colours that reflect the entire nation.

-Officials did consider using the Hunters moniker currently used by the PNG Queensland Cup side, however it came down to the public to vote.

-On 12 October 2025, Papua New Guinea Prime Minister James Marape, announced that the new PNG team to enter the NRL in 2028 will be known as the PNG Chiefs - a name with cultural significance for men and women.
-Two names were shortlisted: Pythons and Chiefs.
-However, the Chiefs had particular appeal for the PNG team as the term Chief can be equally applied to a male or female leader in Papua New Guinea.
+Officials did consider using the Hunters moniker, currently used by the PNG Queensland Cup side.
+The Crocs were considered as another option that became quite popular amongst Australians and Papua New Guineans.
+On 12 October 2025, Papua New Guinea Prime Minister James Marape announced that the new PNG team to enter the NRL in 2028 will be known as the PNG Chiefs - a name with cultural significance for men and women.
+Three names were shortlisted, with the Chiefs had particular appeal for the PNG team as the term can be equally applied to a male or female leader in Papua New Guinea.
 The PNG board still need to finalise a logo and colours.

+However, the club is engaged in an ongoing trademark dispute with New Zealand Rugby over similarities with the Chiefs, casting some doubt over future use of the name.